snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ### Entities

-Entities can be defined as part of the context for a tracking scenario, providing additional information about specific events such as clicks, conversions, impressions, payment info, and more.
+[Entities](/docs/understanding-tracking-design/understanding-events-entities/index.md) can be defined as part of the context for a tracking scenario, providing additional information about specific events such as clicks, conversions, impressions, payment info, and more.
 By including these entities, you can enrich the tracked data and gain deeper insights into user behavior.

 Add multiple entites by clicking the **'Add entities'** button.
-A new modal view for configuring entites will appear.
+A new dialog box view for configuring entites will appear.

 ![](images/ts-10.png)

-Similar to the **Add implementation rules** modal, you will be able to add multiple entities from the list of entites displayed, that can be sourced from your [Iglu](/docs/understanding-your-pipeline/glossary-of-terms/index.md#iglu) or custom user defined entites.
+Similar to the **Add implementation rules** dialog box, you will be able to add multiple entities from the list of entites displayed.
+You can pick your own custom entities (defined in the **Data Structures** section of the Console), or ones available on [Iglu Central](https://iglucentral.com/) repository.

 For each of the entities, you can view detailed information about the properties of the entity by clicking **'View properties'**.
-A search bar will also be available to help search and filter by entity name.
+You can use the search bar to find an entity by name.

 Once you've selected the entities you want to add to the tracking scenario, click the **'Select entities'** button to confirm or the **'Cancel'** button to discard your selections.

-Once selected you will be presented with a new view inside the modal where you can select the cardinality of the entities.
+On the next screen, you can configure the cardinality, i.e. how many instances of each entity should be attached to the event.

 ![](images/ts-11.png)

-It will save the entites on **'Save entities'** click or back to the previous selection view clicking **'Back'**.
+Click **'Save entities'** or **'Back'** to save or discard your changes respectively.

 Once the entities are saved, you will see a list of entities in the tracking detail view where you can edit, add or remove them.

 ![](images/ts-12.png)

-* * *

 ## Publishing a Tracking Scenario